 With respect to Employment Area policies, updates will address City Plan Key Directions which aim to attract and retain businesses in Richmond Hill's business parks, reflect lands that have been converted from employment, and to implement employment area direction provided in the ROP.
-Since a new PPS 2024 will come into effect in October 2024, the comprehensive OP Update will reflect the applicable definition of permitted uses in Employment Areas in the OP amendment.
+Since a new PPS 2024 recently came into effect, the comprehensive OP Update will reflect the applicable definition of permitted uses in Employment Areas in the OP amendment.